Definition of fancy play syndrome

-We also talk about SPF to abbreviate this syndrome.
-What is meant by "fancy play syndrom" is playing in an unnecessarily distinguished manner.
-Sometimes the best way to play your hand is in a classical way.
-You have a big hand and there's a draw, you betz hoping to be called by a worse hand; bet, bet, bet.
-A player with FPS could, for example, bet 1 big blind, plus raise an unconventional amount or checker flop + turn for overbet the river.
-There are many examples.
-The FPS is the opposite of a solid classic ABC poker hand.
+This syndrome is also called FPS.
+What is meant by "fancy play syndrome" is playing in an unnecessarily distinguished way.
+Sometimes the best way to play your hand is in the classic way.
+You have a big hand and there is a draw, you bet hoping to get called by a worse hand; bet, bet, bet.
+A player with SPF might bet 1 big blind, plus raise an unconventional amount or check flop + turn to overbet the river.
+The examples are numerous.
+SPF is the opposite of a solid ABC poker game.

-Often, playing "fancy" will cause you to lose money because your opponent suspects something.
-We talk about FPS especially when we have a good hand.
-Some players will pass the flop and turn with a very strong hand instead of betr.
-What this will result in is that a place to get paid when their opponent has a good hand, they will only give free cards to their opponent.
-Avoid fancy play syndrom, especially if you are a beginner.
-Go with good old solid ABC poker.
+Often, playing "fancy" will make us lose money because your opponent will suspect something.
+This is called FPS especially when you have a good hand.
+Some players will pass the flop and turn with a very strong hand instead of betting.
+What this will result in is that instead of getting paid when their opponent has a good hand, they will just give their opponent free cards.
+Experience the fancy play syndrom, especially if you are a beginner.
+Go with a good old solid ABC poker.